 This change really took off after the West Coast trucks like Kenworth and Peterbilt opened distribution in the East in the late ’60s.
 Their distinctive long-nose big-grille conventional trucks came to define the big American truck, and this image rubbed off onto their COE models too.

 The DF Series crackerbox was replaced in 1969 by the Astro 95.
 It was conventional in all regards too, except for its styling, which it actually had.
-In fact, it was something a bit ahead of the curve, in predicting a turn away from such brutalist and utilitarian boxes.
-It was somewhat influential in that regard, and it helped keep GMC in the game for a while longer, until 1987, when GMC exited the HD market.
+In fact, it was a leader and ahead of the curve, in predicting a turn away from such brutalist and utilitarian boxes.
+It was influential in that regard, and it helped keep GMC in the game for a while longer, until 1987, when GMC exited the HD market.
 A Chevrolet version, the Titan, was also built, but that ended earlier, in 1980.

 Ford responded in 1977 with its CL9000, quite advanced in having its cab be separately suspended, as this one listing to one side makes quite clear.
 It was the solution that the Europeans have used for decades to make their COE trucks comfortable.
 But the market spoke, and Ford bailed in 1997, selling out to Freightliner.

 Why did the once dominant GMC Truck division fade away after 1959?
-The DLR8000 was clearly a watershed, although it was inevitable anyway, as a consequence of GM’s management structure.
+The DLR/DFR8000 was clearly a watershed, although it was inevitable anyway, as a consequence of GM’s management structure.
 Once GM became fat and happy in the mid 1950’s, it failed to appreciate that it was actually highly vulnerable, on all fronts.
 Instead, its fast-track executives were assigned very short terms at the various divisions like GMC, Opel, Frigidaire, etc., to essentially put in time, before their next more plum assignments at one of the car divisions and then a corporate job on the 14th floor.
 The guys doing the actual work at the non-car divisions and plants never got a proper voice or good leadership.

 And here’s a smattering of those GM execs in 1959, basking in the reflected glory of their latest creation, which was destined to take the semi truck market by storm.
 How much do you want to bet that not a single one was capable of driving it?